wp-plugins/team-rosters/readme.txt

 8. CSV File Import Screen

 == Changelog ==

+= 3.1 =
+* Fixed bug with sort order.
+Roster table and player gallery views both sort properly by number, first name, and last name.
+* Re-enabled the bulk delete menu on the All Players screen.
+* Fixed the "Filter by Team" dropdown on the Show All Players admin screen.
+* Enabled the "Other" field.
+It may now be used on all 'custom' displays but it is disabled by default.
+* Fixed minor bug: gallery sometimes linked to players/player-slug/?format='' instead of players/player-slug/?format=custom.
+This bug may or may not have an affect on a site, depending on formats and usage.
+* Combined `single-player.php` and `content-single-player.php` templates (into the `single-player.php` template.
+Why? ...
+* The use of links from the players/roster gallery or players/roster table to the single player profile is now determined by the existence of the `single-player.php` template in the active theme's main directory.
+Removed the 'use_xxx-links' settings, which are now superfluous.
+If you want links, just put the `single-player.php` template in the right directory.
+If not, omit it.
+* Re-factored the admin menu code.
+Added MSTW icon to admin menu and screens.
+* The new WordPress Color Selector has been added to all color settings in the admin settings screen.

 = 3.0.1 =
 * Tweaked two calls (one in mstw-team-rosters.php and one in includes/mstw-team-rosters-admin.php) to prevent WARNINGS.
 (Easily fixed by setting WP_DEBUG to false in wp-config.php.)